 - Hits per second: the number of hits on a web server during each second of a load test.

 - Error rates: percentage rates of requests with errors.

-- Connection pooling: number of user requests that are met by pooled connections.
+- Connection pooling: the number of user requests that are met by pooled connections.
 The more requests met by connections in the pool, the better the performance will be.

-Conducting software performance testing has just got simpler with the available tools of the market.
+Conducting software performance testing has just gotten simpler with the available tools of the market.
 You don’t have to manually perform the testing process or monitor performance engineering to minimize the continuous load.
 These tools will help you eliminate performance testing challenges and overcome the resource shortage and technical guidance needs.
 You must choose tools based on many factors such as Supported protocol types, licensing costs, and device requirements platform dependence.

 Nowadays, a wide variety of software performance testing tools are available in the market.
 Some of the most popular tools are mentioned below:

 LoadNinja: LoadNinja is one of the popular ways of performance testing that is changing the way people load tests.
 This cloud-based load testing solution enables teams to record and playback full load tests in real browsers at scale, without the need for sophisticated dynamic correlation.
 Test coverage may be increased by teams & reduced load testing time by more than 60%.

 HP LoadRunner: It is the most popular software performance testing tool in the market today.
 This tool is capable of simulating hundreds and thousands of users, setting applications under real-life loads to determine their behavior under expected loads.
 LoadRunner features a virtual user generator that simulates the actions of live human users.
 It supports various protocols like web, Windows, SAP, Flex, Silverlight, etc. It’s a commercial tool and costly as well!